 For someone that’s moved beyond the beginner stages of training, and has both the time and motivation to train 4-6 days a week, some kind of split routine would be the way to go.

+Both full body workouts and split routines can work well for hypertrophy.
 As long as your workout routine hits each muscle group with the right frequency and volume (total number of hard sets per muscle group in both a single training session and over a 7-day period), then it’s going to be an effective one.